Quick links to:

 - those trying to reduce math anxiety.

-As a Mastery Learning program, Math X Lab requires you prove that you have mastered the material by passing each chapter exam with a score of 84% or better, before proceeding to the next chapter.
+The Math X Program is a Mastery Learning program.
+It requires you prove that you have mastered the material by passing each chapter exam with a score of 84% or better, before proceeding to the next chapter.
 Your instructor and instructional assistant are available to assist you by means of limited tutoring, answering questions, grading tests, setting guidelines and other requirements to help you be successful.

 About Learning Math